umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

         Wedge locks should be loose after 3 complete turns.
         If you still have trouble moving the LVR, make sure it's not blocked by the crate's bottom horizontal rail.

-8. Double-check the LVR IDs, and update the database
+8. Put the LVRs into ESD bags, and update the database

 ## Monitoring from off-campus